 Student Race Relations Forum

 High School students from each of the public high schools in Forsyth County discuss the state of race relations and stereotypes at their schools.
 Since its inception in 2002, the annual forum has been held at a different high school each year.
-The 2013 Forum was held at Mount Tabor High School and we would like to thank all of the students that attended to represent their schools.
+The 2020 Forum was held virtually and we would like to thank all of the students that attended to represent their schools.

 The Interfaith Community programs are designed in accordance with the Interfaith Committee's Mission Statement: To initiate activities that facilitate the harmonious bringing together of people of various faiths and beliefs in an effort to foster a better understanding of how citizens can live together respectfully as they openly practice their spiritual and religious beliefs.
 Committee members strive to remain active in activities that promote positive interfaith relations while working to educate youth about the importance of an Interfaith community.

 The following are images from 2011, 2012, and 2013 Young Dreamers Award presentations.
 This award is bestowed upon several young citizens of Winston-Salem to commend and encourage young leaders who have brought about positive and real change in race relations in their communities.